UDFs

 Custom Traversals

-In some situations where you want to have fine control over the way graph traversals are made, Cypher might not be flexible enough.
-Let’s consider the following requirement, we would like to collect all reachable nodes from a given start node, a neighbor node is added to the expanded path if its amount value is greater than the accumulated sum of amounts on the current path.
+In some situations where you want fine control over the way graph traversals are made, Cypher might not be flexible enough.
+Consider the following requirement: collect all reachable nodes from a given start node, where a neighbor node is added to the expanded path if its amount value is greater than the accumulated sum of amounts on the current path.

-Here’s a UDF that accomplishes this traversal.
+The following UDF accomplishes this traversal.
 It performs a DFS and only expands to neighbors whose amount value is greater than the accumulated sum of amounts along the current path:

 function DFS_IncreasingAmounts(n, visited, total, reachables) {